OneBusAway/onebusaway-android/README.md

 ### Testing Your Own OneBusAway/OpenTripPlanner servers

 Did you just set up your own [OneBusAway](https://github.com/OneBusAway/onebusaway-application-modules/wiki) and/or [OpenTripPlanner](http://www.opentripplanner.org/) server?
-You can test both without even compiling the project using the normal app from [Google Play](https://play.google.com/store/apps/details?id=com.joulespersecond.seattlebusbot).
-See our [Custom Server guide](CUSTOM_SERVERS.md) for details.
+You can test both in this app without compiling any Android code.
+Just download the app from [Google Play](https://play.google.com/store/apps/details?id=com.joulespersecond.seattlebusbot), and see our [Custom Server Setup Guide](CUSTOM_SERVERS.md) for details.

 ## Build Setup